metadb-project/metadb/doc/admin_guide.md

 the command-line client, `mdb`, to connect to the server when running locally.

-The server uses two ports:
+Although not yet fully implemented, the server is planned to support two ports:

 * The "admin port" defaults to 8440.
 This provides administrative services, e.g. server configuration.

 * The "client port" defaults to 8441.
-It is currently disabled but is planned to support metadata services.
+It is currently unused but is planned to support user services.

 The `--listen` option allows listening on a specified address.
 When `--listen` is used, the `--cert` and `--key` options also must be